tldr-pages/tldr/pages/linux/procs.md

 # procs

-> Displays information about the active processes.
+> Display information about the active processes.
-> It can be a used as ps or top alternative.
 > More information: <https://github.com/dalance/procs>.

-- List all processes with PID, user, CPU usage, memory usage and the command which started them:
+- List all processes showing the PID, user, CPU usage, memory usage, and the command which started them:

 `procs`